ddubson/tech-notes/angular-2/angular-testing.md

 TestBed.initTestEnvironment( BrowserDynamicTestingModule, platformBrowserDynamicTesting() );
 ```

-The following tests an Form input and submission, and mocks a service that triggers an action based on the submit:
+The following tests a Form input and submission, and mocks a service that triggers an action based on the submit:

 ```typescript
 import {TestBed, ComponentFixture, ComponentFixtureAutoDetect} from "@angular/core/testing";